caffeine-suite/caffeine-script/README.md

 #### Primary design goal: minimize effort over the entire lifecycle of a product

-Ultimately, this is what matters.
-How much effort, mental, physical, and time, does it take to build, test, and maintain the product of which the codebase is a major component?

 Programming is the ultimate lever.
 Programming is both a tool and a meta-tool.
-Improving programming by 10% has an exponetial effect on productivity.
+Improving programming has an exponetial effect on productivity.
+My goal is to minimize the effort, mental, physical, and time, does it take to build, test, and maintain products where the codebase is a major component.

 #### Stragies